-You will need to complete a stage 2 appeal form which is available here.
+You will need to complete a stage 2 appeal form.
 You will need to submit this form within 10 working days of the date on your stage 1 appeal outcome letter along with any supporting information/evidence.

 Stage 2 appeals should be submitted in one of the following ways: